tholonia/iching_cli/book/v2/markdown/hexagram_21.md

 ##### The Horizon Beyond (Man vs. Self)
 ### *In the style of Virginia Woolf*

 #### In the stillness of the early morning, Elara stood at the edge of the vast sea that mirrored the pale sky.
 Each wave whispered secrets of ancient truths.
 Her life's quest had led her here, to a moment suspended between the known and the unknown.
-She sought something intangible yet profoundly real—a beacon of humanity's infinite potential waiting to be realized.
+She sought something intangible yet profoundly real, a beacon of humanity's infinite potential waiting to be realized.
 Her vision was clear, a shimmering thread of light weaving through the tapestry of her thoughts.

 As the hues of dawn deepened, so did Elara's resolve.
 She understood that true creation was an act of both will and surrender, requiring a delicate balance between control and freedom.
 In this magical space of emergence, ideas blossomed like wildflowers in a sun-drenched meadow.